joelclermont/kendo-docs/api/framework/datasource.md

 ### add

-Adds a new Model instance to the DataSource
+Adds a new data item to the DataSource.

 #### Example